 10. Speak to the individual.
 Change is both an institutional journey and a very personal one.
 People spend many hours each week at work; many think of their colleagues as a second family.
 Individuals (or teams of individuals) need to know how their work will change, what is expected of them during and after the change program, how they will be measured, and what success or failure will mean for them and those around them.
 Team leaders should be as honest and explicit as possible.
 People will react to what they see and hear around them, and need to be involved in the change process.
 Highly visible rewards, such as promotion, recognition, and bonuses, should be provided as dramatic reinforcement for embracing change.
 Sanction or removal of people standing in the way of change will reinforce the institution’s commitment.

 Most leaders contemplating change know that people matter.
 It is all too tempting, however, to dwell on the plans and processes, which don’t talk back and don’t respond emotionally, rather than face up to the more difficult and more critical human issues.
 But mastering the “soft” side of change management needn’t be a mystery.

 - John Jones is a vice president with Booz Allen Hamilton in New York.
 Mr. Jones is a specialist in organization design, process reengineering, and change management.

 - DeAnne Aguirre (email@example.com) is an advisor to executives on organizational topics for Strategy&, PwC's strategy consulting business, and a principal with PwC US.
-Based in San Francisco, she specializes in culture, leadership, talent effectiveness, and organizational change management.
+Based in San Diego, she specializes in culture, leadership, talent effectiveness, and organizational change management.